 Here’s everything you need to know about Mount Elbert to reach its summit safely and successfully using the North Mount Elbert Trail via the Northeast Ridge route.
 You might also consider the less busy and more difficult alternative south mount elbert trail.

 NEW TO 14ERS?
 CHECK OUT MY BEGINNERS GUIDE FOR A SAFE FIRST SUMMIT!

 Hiking Mount Elbert | Fast Facts

-Your adventure hiking Mount Elbert begins at the appropriately named Mt Elbert trailhead.
-There are several camping areas here in case you want to get to the area the night before so you can get an early start.
+Your adventure begins at the appropriately named Mount Elbert trailhead.
+There are several camping areas here in case you want to arrive the night before your hike.
+It’s a great way to acclimate and get an early start.
 Leadville has numerous hotels and campgrounds as well.

-From the trailhead, start hiking Mount Elbert up a solid trail that switchbacks up through the evergreen and aspen forest.
+From the trailhead, start the hike up Mount Elbert following up a solid trail that switchbacks up through the evergreen and aspen forest.
 This first part of the route is also a part of the Colorado Trail, which traverses through much of the state and its many mountain ranges.

 Keep right at a point where the Colorado Divide Trail diverts to the left.
 As you pass through the woods, there are many great spots for dispersed camping if you’re making it an overnight trip.
 This is where you will really start to gain elevation, with the trail steepening and involving numerous stair-like sections.

 As you approach the tree line, you’ll start to see views of the summit through patches in the forest, along with the rest of the route.
 Be wary of the false summit that looms above you… the true summit lies a few hundred feet beyond it just out of view.